cochoa0x1/advanced-lane/README.md

 ### Discussion

 The pipeline suffers from some major problems.
 While it attempts to track the lane lines position it currently does not do a good job of preventing wild swings in curvature etc. Additionally it is very slow.
-As coded producing the project_video takes about 6 minutes on a quadcore i7.
-Some simple heuristics might improve tolerance to false detections etc. The pipeline is also likely to fail on roads of differnet grade or S shaped curves where a higher order polynominal is needed.
-The reliance on color for detection is also unfortunetly critical.
+As coded, producing the project video takes about 6 minutes on a quadcore i7.
+Some simple heuristics might improve tolerance to false detection etc and a better implementation of the lane line cleanup prior to fitting would help with speed.
+The pipeline is also likely to fail on roads of different grade where is not true that the lane lines should be parallel after a transform.
+Also S shaped curves where a higher order polynomial is needed will currently fail in the same way as curved roads failed in the first project where lanes were assumed to be straight.
+The reliance on color for detection is also unfortunately critical.
 I doubt it would work at night or with a white or yellow car in the area of the perspective transform.